ibmtjbot/node-tjbotlib/README.md

 ### tj.converse(workspaceId, message, callback)

-Takes a conversational turn in the Conversation service.
+Takes a conversational turn in the Assistant service.

-- `workspaceId` specifies the workspace ID of the conversation in the Watson Conversation service
+- `workspaceId` specifies the workspace ID of the conversation in the Watson Assistant service
 - `message` is the text of the conversational turn
 - `callback` is called with the conversational response